MindsLab-GitHub/.github/README.md

 # MindsLab

-Welcome to MindsLab's GitHub organization! 🚀
+Welcome to MindsLab organization! 🚀

 ## About Us